tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How did they qualify?** After getting DPCockblocked by VP in three separate events, Zai, 33, and their ragtag band of former TI panelists managed to snag the final spot in NA over compLexity and Immortals.

-**What can we expect?** You'd think that being the only NA team to collect any relevant points this season would mean OpTic's the most experienced roster in the region, but coming out as the runt of the qualifier's litter wasn't a great look.
+**What can we expect?** Being the only NA team to collect any relevant points this season should mean that OpTic was the most experienced roster in the region, but coming out as the runt of the qualifier's litter wasn't a great look.

-**How to sound smart talking about OpTic** "The T is capital."
+**How to sound smart talking about OpTic** "*True Sight*?
+Nah fam, I can't wait to see the *Vision* episode on this."

-**What would success look like?** Doing so well that Call of Duty players take a break from tweeting 'Who's up?' and decide to actually watch Dota 2.
+**What would success look like?** Doing so well that Call of Duty players take a break from tweeting "Who's up?" and decide to voluntarily watch Dota 2.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/fnaticbanner.png" alt="Banner"></p>